 2. Communication Skills Examples and Being Afraid

-Many of us avoid social interactions or speaking our mind because we’re worried about how others may react.
+Many of us avoid social interactions or speaking our minds because we’re worried about how others may react.
 Most humans have an innate desire to be liked and to avoid conflict, so we don’t speak up when it’s necessary.
 This can lead to our own unhappiness and the breakdown of communication within group situations.

-So, what is interpersonal skills when it comes to fear of rejection?
+So, what are interpersonal skills when it comes to fear of rejection?
 The first thing to remember is that fear and caution are not synonymous.
 No matter what the situation, we should make calculated decisions and not just act out impulsively.
 At the same time, we should do our best not to compromise our own instincts and feelings just to please others.

 You can usually tell the difference between caution and fear because caution usually feels steady, informed, and more like a slowing-down movement in the body.
-Fear, on the other hand, can make us feel panicky, frantic or indecisive.
+Fear, on the other hand, can make us feel panicky, frantic, or indecisive.
 Fear can make you doubt yourself and second-guess everything.
 And sometimes, fear shows up when we need to be living our best communication skills examples!

-One way we can counteract this is to return to our breath, and be mindful of it.
-Another idea is to simply admit that you’re nervous, unsure or even scared.
-Of course, we need to do this with tact, but you’d be surprised of how many people actually feel the same way as you do.
+One way we can counteract this is to return to our breath and be mindful of it.
+Another idea is to simply admit that you’re nervous, unsure, or even scared.
+Of course, we need to do this with tact, but you’d be surprised how many people actually feel the same way as you do.
 And when we put something like that out in the open, it doesn’t feel as scary, does it?
 Plus, communicating your true feelings can lead to a greater sense of community with others.

 Developing and improving interpersonal skills doesn’t happen overnight, but you can do it.
 And if you put these communication skill examples to work in your own life, you’ll improve your interactions in a number of ways.
 Consider finding a partner or group, like your immediate family or favorite co-workers, to take the journey with you.
 Community, instead of isolation, is always better when it comes to creating meaningful solutions.